 Setting Facebook Pixel is extremely simple.
 Just go, install, and activate the plugin.
 Then navigate to ‘Settings > Remarketable‘

-You will need your Facebook Pixel ID to insert into the WordPress plugin settings.
-If you haven’t already done so, to obtain your ID go to your Facebook Business Manager and Navigate to Events Manager > Data Sources.
-You will see your Facebook Pixel name listed and underneath the name, you will find the Facebook ID.
+You will need your Facebook Pixel ID to insert it into the WordPress plugin settings.
+If you haven’t already done so, to obtain your ID go to your Facebook Business Manager and Navigate to Settings > Data Sources > Pixels.
+This is the location where you can see your Facebook Pixel name listed and underneath the name is the Facebook ID.
 Just grab the code from there.

 The complete code for a manual insertion you had generated and grabbed needs to be inserted in only one place inside the ProPhoto Settings.
 Navigate to ProPhoto > Settings > Advanced > Custom Code from inside your WordPress dashboard.
 Locate the Insert into the Head area and paste your code.
 Click on Save and you’re done.